THE COMPLETE GUIDE

 The problem with budgets, as with most significant lifestyle goals, is that most of the time the best practices and goals that are mapped out at the beginning end up hard to stick to/keep.
 Creating a budget is an easy 4-step process.

-Income overview: First, gain a solid overview of your financial situation by determining your net income (after taxes) per month, adding up income you may receive from investments, jobs, and side hustles.
+First, gain a solid overview of your financial situation by determining your net income (after taxes) per month, adding up income you may receive from investments, jobs, and side hustles.

-Spending analysis: Then, look at your spending habits over the past three months and differentiate between essential and discretionary expenses.
+Look at your spending habits over the past three months and differentiate between essential and discretionary expenses.
 Essential expenses are things like rent, electricity or loan repayments; they cannot be skipped.
 On the contrary, discretionary expenses are things like netflix and amazon prime subscriptions or eating out every Friday; they’re expenses that you can live without.

-Set goals: You should always have a master plan or set of goals driving your budget.
-Once you’re well acquainted with your finances, articulate the core reasons driving you to create aand budget and the steps you hope to achieve through budgeting.
+You should always have a master plan or set of goals driving your budget.
+Once you’re well acquainted with your finances, articulate the core reasons driving you to create and budget and the steps you hope to achieve through budgeting.
 Once you have both a fundamental desire and an objective driving your budget it’ll be that much easier to stick to it.
 You could, for example, have the desire to get out of your (student) debt and the goal of saving €100,000 over the next 10 years.

-Determine net budget: Your budget shouldn’t be based on your net revenue, it should instead be determined from your income-essential expenses.
+Your budget shouldn’t be based on your net revenue, it should instead be determined from your income-essential expenses.
 Before you get to parceling out your income into categories, determine your monthly cash flow.
 If you have multiple sources of revenue and different due dates for bills, the physical amount of cash you have available to spend might fluctuate a lot.
-By seeing when essential bills are due and income is received you can plan out not only the amount of financial leeway you have post-essential expenses but also the ideal time frametimeframe during which you can spend said excess.
+By seeing when essential bills are due and income is received you can plan out not only the amount of financial leeway you have post-essential expenses but also the ideal time frame during which you can spend said excess.

 When determining your budget you should always manage your expectations and not set goals that are unrealistic.
 The point of a budget is to become not only more financially accountable but also responsible.
 That starts with setting realistic expectations that will be easier to achieve.
 Be sure to find ways to hold yourself accountable for any eventual violations of your budget.
 This could be by setting up a budgeting journal for example or actively tracking all expenses on your phone.
 You should definitely automate essential payments and transfers like savings or rent, so that you won’t be tempted to spend money that you theoretically don’t have.